kemaltekce/tl_learning_notebook_bikesharing/README.md

 # TechLabs Learning - BikeSharing Notebook

 I built this notebook for the TechLabs Data Science Curriculum, so that students can practice their skills and deepen their knowledge.
+The notebook uses the Kaggle BikeSharing dataset.

 *Feel free to download the notebook and practice yourself.*